Gilbert Paul Jordan: Convictions and arrests

 This similar fact evidence was important in the 1988 trial.
 Jordan was tried before a judge alone.
 Justice Bouck found Jordan guilty of manslaughter in the death of Buckner.
 He was sentenced to fifteen years in prison, but that was reduced to nine years on appeal.

 Jordan served six years for the manslaughter conviction.
 After his release, he was placed on probation which restricted him to Vancouver Island.
-In June 2000, he had been charged with sexual assault, assault, negligence causing bodily harm and administering a noxious substance—alcohol.
+In June 2000, he was charged with sexual assault, assault, negligence causing bodily harm and administering a noxious substance—alcohol.
 In 2000, Jordan attempted to change his name to Paul Pearce.
 At the time, a name change in British Columbia did not require fingerprinting or a criminal check.
 After the loophole was closed, he dropped the application.

-Jordan was arrested again, in 2002 for breach of probation because he was found drinking, and in the presence of a woman while in possession of alcohol.
+Jordan was arrested again, in 2002, for breach of probation because he was found drinking, and in the presence of a woman while in possession of alcohol.
 He was found guilty and sentenced to 15 months in jail, followed by three years' probation and strict conditions.

 However, on August 11, 2004, he was arrested in Winnipeg for violating that probation order for an incident at the York Hotel in Swift Current, Saskatchewan, August 9, 2004.
 He had been identified as being a party to binge drinking with Barb Burkley.
 Burkley was a long term resident of the hotel and had a serious drinking problem.
-Burkley was taken to the hospital by her friend and hotel employee, Cathy Waddington, after finding Burkley in very bad condition.
+Burkley was taken to the hospital by her friend and hotel employee, Cathy Waddington, who had discovered Burkley in very bad condition.
 Waddington identified Jordan as being there, but he was acquitted of those charges in 2005.
 Upon his release, police issued a public warning.